March 30, 2012 —

 - Letters to the Editor

-- Support KET for best Kentucky programs I have been a volunteer at KET, Kentucky’s statewide public television system, since 2011.
+I am a volunteer at KET, Kentucky’s statewide public television system.
 I volunteer my time there because for years my family and I have enjoyed the diverse, wonderful programming and services KET provides, and I want to take part in passing those things on to others in my community.

 - More Letters to the Editor Headlines